xmos/lib_i2s/doc/rst/lib_i2s.rst

      * - *MCLK_BCLK_RATIO*
        - The fixed ratio between the master clock and the bit clock.
      * - *MODE*
-       - The mode - either I²S or left justified.
+       - The mode - the alignment of the data respective to `WS`
      * - *NUM_DATA_BITS*
        - The number of bits in a data word; this is usually 32, but can be adjusted to any value below 32 if required when using one bit ports for